keijack/kjservlet/README.md

     };
 ```

-*Notice: please don't use `this` in this kind of functions, for they will be wrapped into a Java Object called JSFunctionWrapper which `this` will point to.*
+*Notice: please don't use `this` in this kind of functions, for they will be wrapped into a Java Object `JSFunctionWrapper` which `this` will point to.*

 Then in your template file,
 ```html